RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``build``.
 This set of attributes specifies a build item.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type
+are:

 build-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the build